Tips and examples

 Email marketing is a popular means of retaining existing customers, making offers or simply providing information.
 This form of online marketing is gaining in importance and has become indispensable for most companies.
 This usually involves an enormous amount of time; email newsletters or mailings have to be planned, prepared and sent to the relevant target groups.
 They are often sent out at regular, predetermined intervals and to a wide range of customers.

-At the same time, personalisation in marketing is an important tool to address your customers personally and to stand out from your competitors.
-Non-specific email newsletters usually do not meet this requirement, as they send the same information to a multitude of customers with completely different needs, interests and buying behaviour.
+At the same time, personalization in marketing is an important tool to address your customers personally and to stand out from your competitors.
+Non-specific email newsletters usually do not meet this requirement, as they send the same information to a multitude of customers with completely different needs, interests and buying behavior.

-In this blog post, we have already discussed how you can use email automation and personalisation for the success of your business.
-In the following, we would like to take a closer look at how you can use email automation to support the five phases of the customer journey and thus combine personalisation with modern email marketing.
+In this blog post, we have already discussed how you can use email automation and personalization for the success of your business.
+In the following, we would like to take a closer look at how you can use email automation to support the five phases of the customer journey and thus combine personalization with modern email marketing.

 Why automated emails at all?
 You may already be doing email marketing very successfully and getting great feedback on your email newsletters.
 Here are just three of 21 statistics that speak for email automation: